Analysis | For the second year in a row, Biden gambles on the pandemic moving to the background

 Then there’s the fact that many Americans — including most of the independent voters who’ve driven his lower approval ratings — want to see the country move past the pandemic.
 Asked by YouGov in a poll conducted for Yahoo News, about as many people said we should “learn to live with” the virus as said we should “do more to vaccinate, wear masks and test.”

 The phrasing there is interesting.
 The alternative to “move on” isn’t “hunker down, closing businesses and schools” — something that isn’t happening to any significant degree anyway in the country at this point.
-Instead, “move on” appears to be a broader expression of the (bipartisan!) frustration at the pandemic in general.
-We should continue to try to limit the spread of the virus vs. to heck with it.
+Instead, “move on” appears to be a broader expression of the (bipartisan!) frustration at the pandemic in general: We should continue to try to limit the spread of the virus vs. to heck with it.

 A different question in that poll illustrated a similar point.
 Asked whether the pandemic was, to them, more of a health concern or an inconvenience, most Democrats said it was a health concern.
 Most Republicans said it was an inconvenience.